oushujun/EDTA/README.md

 ### Quick installation using conda (Linux64)

 Download the latest EDTA:

 `git clone https://github.com/oushujun/EDTA.git`

 Find the yml file in the folder and run:

 `conda env create -f EDTA.yml`

 <details>
-<summar>Other possible ways...</summary>
+<summary>Other possible ways...</summary>
 <br>
-It is strongly recommended to ceate a dedicated environment for EDTA:
+First, it is strongly recommended to ceate a dedicated environment for EDTA:

 `conda create -n EDTA`